Minep/lunaix-os/docs/README_en.md

 + MC146818A (Datasheet)
 + Intel 500 Series Chipset Family Platform Controller Hub (Datasheet - Volume 2)
 + PCI Local Bus Specification, Revision 3.0
++ PCI Express Base Specification, Revision 1.1
++ PCI Firmware Specification, Revision 3.0

+**DISCLAIMER: All rights of PCI-related specification is reserved by PCI-SIG.
+It is provided ONLY for learning purpose.
+Any commercial use should purchase a copy from PCI-SIG**

 #### Textbook
 + *Computer System - A Programmer's Perspective Third Edition* (Bryant, R & O'Hallaron, D), a.k.a.
 CS:APP